patters-match/z88/readme.txt

 ----------------------------------------------------------------------
-Compiling Z88 Emulator, OZvm
+Compiling Z88 Virtual Machine, OZvm
 ----------------------------------------------------------------------

 You can use the Z88 emulated machine, OZvm, to run the Z88 applications available in /z88apps, and even work at processor single step level to debug the Z88 applications and OZ rom (located in /oz).

-OZvm is a Java application and needs the Java environment installed.
+OZvm is a Java application and needs the Java Runtime Environment to run.
 Please refer to above sections for getting java installed and especially the java compiler, javac.